 Let us start with a soft fail-close, and see where we might open.
 Thus, outside of one's home and office, and perhaps on the trails for walking phone calls, in our communal space there will be no wireless communication -- WiFi or cellular, except in emergencies or for documented allowable purposes.
 While wired connectivity still permits access, but in a space and time of our choosing, we prefer it.
 In the beginning and end, though, we should ask : how does this connect or separate us, and to what or whom?

-This particular restriction does not prevent the use of portable devices with their wireless connectivity turned off or removed, for purposes that connect us with the here and now -- camera (via consent), notes, maps, voice recorder, bird identification, etc. -- and even those which connect us to others, such as via podcasts and music, etc. In fact, one can segment these capabilities, with a dumb-phone for calls and a SIM-free smart 'phone' daily life.
+This particular restriction does not prevent the use of portable devices with their wireless connectivity turned off or removed, for purposes that connect us with the here and now -- camera (via consent), notes, maps, voice recorder, bird identification, etc. -- and even those which connect us to others, such as via podcasts and music, etc. In fact, one can segment these capabilities, with a dumb-phone for calls and a SIM-free smart 'phone' for daily life.
 Exploration on the nature of one-to-one, one-to-many, and many-to-many communication and its implication for presence with the here and now is open for exploration.

 The Limits and Tensions of Community.
 I want to do what I want to do.
 You want to do what you want to do.
 There is no way around the fact that these two things can exist in stark contrast.
 Even in ourselves, in time or across it, there is flux in our desire.
 Our aim is to design a system of living that brings a measure of homogeneity to our desires, such that in a group they align and synergize, but also provides the personal space for self-fulfillment.
 But this is a game we cannot fully win.
 We must, in advance, carry or build the habit and reflex of acceptance for the nature of this beast, while we also seek to evolve it.
 It is a trade-off : some freedom for community, some community for freedom.